 where we have used that $p(y|x,i)\leq 1 \forall x, y$, so we can defer the certification ``work'' to the binary discriminator.
 Using a particular constraint on the weights of the binary discriminator, we get similar asymptotic properties as in \cite{meinke2020towards} but additionally get certified adversarial robustness for close out-distribution samples as in \cite{bitterwolf2020certifiably}.
-In contrast to \cite{bitterwolf2020certifiably} this comes without loss in test accuracy or non-adversarial OOD detection performance as in our model the neural network used for the in-distribution classification task $\hat{p}(y|x,i)$ is independent of the binary discriminator.
+In contrast to \cite{bitterwolf2020certifiably}, this comes without loss in test accuracy or non-adversarial OOD detection performance since in our model the neural network used for the in-distribution classification task $\hat{p}(y|x,i)$ is independent of the binary discriminator.
 Thus, we have the advantage that the classifier can use arbitrary deep neural networks and is not constrained to certifiable networks.
 We call our approach \textbf{Pr}ovable \textbf{o}ut-\textbf{o}f-\textbf{D}istribution detector (ProoD) and visualize its components in Figure~\ref{fig:teaser}.
 The intuitive idea of why ProoD can achieve adversarially robust OOD detection without loss in clean OOD detection can be explained with the behavior of the predicted probability distribution provided in Equation \eqref{Eq:JointModelRewritten}. \begin{itemize} \item \textbf{For clean OOD:} the classifier $\hat{p}(y|x,i)$ (trained similar to Outlier Exposure) already enforces low confidence on out-of-distribution points and thus irrespective of the values $\hat{p}(i|x)$, the resulting output of $\hat{p}(y|x)$ will be close to uniform as well and thus ProoD performs similar to Outlier Exposure.

 \item \textbf{For adversarial OOD:} the classifier confidence $\max_y \hat{p}(y|x,i)$ is potentially corrupted but now the binary discriminator $\hat{p}(i|x)$ kicks in and ensures that the resulting prediction $\hat{p}(y|x)$ is close to uniform. \end{itemize} This explains why the combination of certified discriminator and classifier works much better than the individual parts and the use of this ``redundancy'' is the key idea of ProoD.